Get Accepted! Find the service that best meets your needs:

-Involved in college admissions for over twenty years, Marie has both counseled applicants to top colleges and evaluated 5000+ applications for the University of Michigan's College of Literature, Science and the Arts; College of Engineering; School of Kinesiology; School of Nursing; and Taubman College of Architecture.Get in touch with Marie Todd.
+Involved in college admissions for over twenty years, Marie has both counseled applicants to top colleges and evaluated 5000+ applications for the University of Michigan's College of Literature, Science and the Arts; College of Engineering; School of Kinesiology; School of Nursing; and Taubman College of Architecture.Learn more about Marie Todd.

 Former dean of graduate admissions who for 10 years reviewed and signed off on over 4500 admissions decisions per year.
-Has taught communications and rhetoric since 1991.Get in touch with Carol Drummer.
+Has taught communications and rhetoric since 1991.Learn more about Carol Drummer.

 Former Admissions Dean/Director at 3 top business schools with hundreds of admitted clients.
-Understands exactly what admissions directors are seeking.Get in touch with Natalie Grinblatt Epstein.
+Understands exactly what admissions directors are seeking.Learn more about Natalie Grinblatt Epstein.